McCarthy Report: Name

 The committee, colloquially dubbed "An Bord Snip Nua" by newspaper journalists, was a committee with a similar remit to one established in 1987, known as "An Bord Snip".
-Bord Snip is a mix of English and Irish words that can be translated as "snip board".
-Bord Snip Nua means the new Bord Snip.
+An Bord Snip is a mix of English and Irish words that can be translated as "The Snip Board".
+An Bord Snip Nua means "The New Bord Snip".
 The name is intended to be humorous.
-Many state agencies in Ireland have the words an bord (meaning "the board") in their title, such as Bord Iascaigh Mhara (the Irish Sea-Fisheries Board); "snip" refers to the cost-cutting remit of the group.
+Many state agencies in Ireland have the words An Bord (meaning "The Board") in their title, such as Bord Iascaigh Mhara (the Irish Sea-Fisheries Board); "snip" refers to the cost-cutting remit of the group.

 Background

-Due to the global financial crisis, a construction sector collapse and a fall in bank lending, an Irish financial crisis began in 2008.
+The 2008 financial crisis and a construction sector collapse and a fall in bank lending led to the Post-2008 Irish economic downturn.
 Tax revenue from value-added tax (a form of sales tax), stamp duty and capital gains tax fell sharply.
 An additional income levy on 1% and 2% was introduced to compensate for some of these falls.
 The government expected a €6 billion budget deficit for the fiscal year 2009.

 There were thus calls for the formation of a new board to identify areas for cuts in public expenditure.
 The Minister for Finance, Brian Lenihan, appointed an expert group to recommend cuts.